Man rebuilds life from compensation

 Mobility will never fully recover

 Mr Potkins was rushed to Peterborough District Hospital where he was treated for several injuries including a shattered knee, broken toes, and other injuries in his ankle and foot.
 He underwent surgery for his broken kneecap and was forced to remain in hospital for over a month.
 For two years after the accident, Mr Potkins was bound to a wheelchair and crutches, and had to undergo an additional five operations on his knee.
-Doctors believe that his mobility will never fully recover and he could be forced to use walking sticks by the age of 49.
+Doctors believe that his mobility will never fully recover, and he could be forced to use walking sticks by the age of 49.

 Mr Potkins was recently awarded a six-figure payout for his injuries and loss of earnings.
-He plans to adapt his home for his mobility issues with some of the money.
+He plans to adapt his home for his mobility issues with some money.
 Mr Potkins’s lawyer stated: “We hope that the compensation will go some way to restoring some normality in Connor’s life and allow him to start looking forward to the future.”

 « Stress-related illness on the rise for teachers